nileshtrivedi/better/README.md

 This is a work-in-progress and not yet published.
 This should work for both Chromium-based (Chrome, Brave, Chromium etc) AND Firefox-based browsers.

+# Build

+You can load this extension directly in Chrome or Firefox Developer Edition (after setting `xpinstall.signatures.required` to `false` in `about:config`).

+To submit to the stores, build a zip with: `zip -r -X archive.zip .`

 # Contribute

 Check one of the unassigned issues and start a discussion or send a pull request.